Key Takeaways From Our Webinar on Nacha’s Upcoming Rule Change

 Want to see how it works?
 Talk to our team about Nacha-compliant vendor onboarding.

-The Vendor Management Appreciation Day (#VMAD) celebration continues in 2025!
+The Vendor Management Appreciation Day (#VMAD) celebration continues this year!
 And you should join us.

 Why?
 Because there’s no expiration date on honoring one of the most important, under-recognized roles across industries: vendor management.